yy-yamamoto/gpu_user_exporter/README.md

 # GPU User Exporter

+GPU User Exporter is a tool designed to monitor and export GPU usage metrics for users.
+This tool helps in tracking GPU utilization and provides insights for optimizing resource allocation.

-GPU Exporter is a Python-based tool that collects GPU usage data, including memory usage, utilization rates, and process-level metrics, and exposes them to Prometheus.
+This is a Python-based tool that collects GPU usage data, including memory usage, utilization rates, and process-level metrics, and exposes them to Prometheus.
 It helps you monitor GPU performance and visualize it using tools like Grafana.

 ## Features